Bespoke Group Private Medical Insurance for 250 or more employees

 Call the claims team: 0800 158 3344 Monday to Friday 8.00am – 8.00pm Saturday 8.00am – 1.00pm Calls to and from Aviva may be monitored and/or recorded

 - Group PMI claims - Step 2

 Employees will need to give us their personal details, including:

-- a policy number
+- a policy number and company name

 - a description of the symptoms and condition